 We have in the past incurred losses.
 We may, in the future incur net losses and suffer negative operating cash flows.
 We expect to increase our expenditures as we continue to expand our services, promote our brand, and invest in the expansion of our infrastructure.
-In the future, we may incur expenses in connection with investments in Network, Data Centers and related infrastructure.
-Accordingly, we will need to significantly increase our revenues in order to improve our profitability.
+In the future, we may incur expenses in connection with investments in Network, Data Centers and related infrastructure, our digital delivery platforms and manpower to build future businesses Accordingly, we will need to significantly increase our revenues to improve our profitability.
 We cannot assure you that we will improve our profitability or that we will not incur operating losses in the future.
 If we are unable to become consistently profitable and incur losses, we may be unable to build a sustainable business and our results of operations may be adversely affected.
 In this event, the price of our ADSs and the value of your investment may decline.